 Bailey Levitt has been dancing for 16 years now.
 She has trained in hip hop, ballet, pointe, tap, poms, jazz, and lyrical.
 This will be her fourth year teaching at Dancin' Dreams.
 Bailey was on the Rangeview High School Poms Squad for all four years and was Head Captain for two of them.
 Bailey attends Metropolitan State University of Denver.
 She is majoring in Human Performance and Sport with a concentration in K-12 Physical Education.
 Bailey loves to run and stay moving.
 She cannot remember her life without dance and she is so excited to share her passion with others who want to express themselves through music and movement.

 Shannon’s dance journey started at the impressionable age of 3, studying all phases of dance for 15 years in Rochester, MN.
 The dance studio quickly became her second home as she began an early teaching career at the age of 13.
 After graduating high school, she moved to Minneapolis, MN to attend the University of Minnesota, taught Hip Hop at the University, and coached at a competitive studio for 4 years.
 In 2008, Shannon created the first ever Competition Program at her hometown studio where she was the Director and Coach for 5 years.
 In 2014, Shannon worked as the Director and Coach for a Performance Program in Edina, MN.
 Her passion for dance continues to grow as she enjoys expanding her knowledge by attending various workshops, hosting workshops and clinics for dance teams, choreographing for various organizations, and finding innovative ways to bring dance to the community.
-Shannon is thrilled to be part of the Dancin’ Dreams family for her second season!
+Shannon is thrilled to be part of the Dancin’ Dreams family for her third season!

 Sarah began dancing in second grade, at the Academy of Ballet Arts.
 She studied Ballet, Modern, Jazz, and Tap.
 She continued her dance training through the years, before attending college to study Early Childhood Education.
 After working as a preschool director for ten years, she once again turned toward dance, and began teaching Ballet, Jazz, and Tap at Alpine Academy of Dance.
 Sarah taught classes full time, in Gypsum, Eagle, Edwards, Avon, and Vail.
 Sarah has recently reenrolled in college, this time for an Elementary Ed degree, which she is seeking at Metropolitan State University.
 Teaching dance is the perfect opportunity for her, as she gets to combine her two great loves, Teaching and Dance!